mozartfish/mozartfish/README.md

 **D3** for visuals, **JavaScript, Python, R** for analysis and data wrangling, **Golang** for distributed systems, **JavaScript/TypeScript, Vue** for frontend and **C++** for general programming.

-If you'd like to ask questions about my process and projects, collaborate on a project or are hiring for new grad software engineering positions, feel free to reach out via  [Twitter](https://twitter.com/thegreenveggie_) or [email](mailto:rajan.pranav320@gmail.com).
+If you'd like to ask questions about my process and projects, collaborate on a project or are hiring new grad software engineering positions, feel free to reach out via  [Twitter](https://twitter.com/thegreenveggie_) or [email](mailto:rajan.pranav320@gmail.com).
 <!---
 mozartfish/mozartfish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.